Last Updated on November 28, 2024

 Dispelling Myths About the First Thanksgiving

 Indeed, there are many myths associated with the Thanksgiving celebration, which barely mention Native Americans.
-The first myth must be dispelled is that the Pilgrims and Native Americans were good friends.
+The first myth that must be dispelled is that the Pilgrims and Native Americans were good friends.
 It was, for some time, a friendly relationship, but in fact, it was a tenuous one at that.
 These conflicts include the issue of land and resources and different perceptions of life and governance, and these brought about confrontations like the King Philip War of 1675, where the Wampanoag and other native communities waged war against the colonial forces.

 The third myth is that the first Thanksgiving is an official holiday or religious event.
 Instead, it was a feast of Thanksgiving based on the Wampanoag’s cycle of joyful events and, to a certain extent, on Pilgrims’ practices.
 While the idea of the harvest festival had a long history, the idea of Thanksgiving as a national holiday only really emerged much later, primarily thanks to the efforts of Sarah Josepha Hale, who campaigned for the country to have a dedicated Thanksgiving day in the 19th century.